 Jim Kelson has the Tennessee golf program climbing its way to national prominence.

 The Vols already are a major contender.
 Last spring, Tennessee was one of just 12 programs in the country to qualify for its third consecutive NCAA Division I Men's Golf Championship.

 At the NCAA finals, UT has placed in the top 25 the last three seasons and six times overall, including a high of 12th in 2009.
+From 2009-2013 Tennessee is one of 16 Div 1 programs that advanced to the NCAA Finals four times during this time span.
 The current streak of three straight trips to the NCAA finals marks Tennessee's best run since the Vols advanced to three consecutive from 1995-97.

 Since 2002, the Vols consistently have been ranked among the top 25 teams in the country.
 From 2007-09, Tennessee's average national ranking was 14th.

 Kelson also has coached UT to 12 consecutive NCAA regionals, extending the school record, and a total of six NCAA finals since 2003.